htwest/TLS-Society-Database/README.md

   - Pending will hold unapproved Intership Information.

+- Build out "Reject" functionality

+  - Should delete entry from the "Pending" database

 - Refactor Register to include Internship Information

   - On signup, add Internship Info to "Pending" Table